 9.25 A detailed analysis has been undertaken to determine the impact of Edinburgh Tram on local and global air quality; this is set out later in this Chapter.
-This analysis demonstrates that there is a moderate positive impact on air quality under both Phase la and Phase la+1b, with the latter have the greatest benefit.
+This analysis demonstrates that there is a moderate positive impact on air quality under both Phase 1a and Phase 1a+1b, with the latter have the greatest benefit.